Filipino cuisine: Main dishes

+Adobo, a marinated and simmered in vinegar, soy sauce, garlic, and spices.

+Bistek, strips of sirloin beef slowly cooked in soy sauce, calamansi juice, and onions.

 Adobo is one of the most popular Filipino dishes and is considered by many to be the national dish.
 It usually consists of pork or chicken, sometimes both, stewed or braised in a sauce usually made from vinegar, cooking oil, garlic, bay leaf, peppercorns, and soy sauce.
 It can also be prepared "dry" by cooking out the liquid and concentrating the flavor.
 Bistek, also known as "Filipino beef steak", consists of thinly sliced beef marinated in soy sauce and calamansi and then fried in a skillet that is typically served with onions.

+Kare kare, a peanut stew made with oxtail, and vegetables.

+Dinuguan, a pork blood stew with puto.

+Paksiw, a dish of bangus simmered in vinegar and spices.

 Some well-known stews are kare-kare and dinuguan.
 In kare-kare, also known as "peanut stew", oxtail or ox tripe is the main ingredient and is cooked with vegetables in a peanut-based preparation.
 It is typically served with bagoong (fermented shrimp paste).
 In dinuguan, pig's blood, entrails, and meat are cooked with vinegar and seasoned with chili peppers, usually siling mahaba.